bitcoinsv/bsvutil/hdkeychain/README.md

   keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated bitcoin addresses ties in seamlessly with existing bchec and bchutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated bitcoin addresses ties in seamlessly with existing bsvec and bsvutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
-- Uses the bchec package which is highly optimized for secp256k1
+- Uses the bsvec package which is highly optimized for secp256k1
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node from it